Stop collection calls-Credence Resource Management

 Credence Resource Management Better Business Bureau

-Who is Credence Resource Management?
+Who is Credence Resource Management, a debt collection agency?

 Credence Resource Management is a debt collection agency headquartered in Dallas, TX.
 Credence Resource Management collects debts involving health care, phone, utilities and credit cards.
 As of October of 2018, Credence Resource Management has had 272 complaints against the business.

-In 2017 a New York consumer filed a class action that alleged Credence Resource Management violated the Fair Debt Collection Practices Act (FDCPA).
+In 2017 a New York consumer filed a class action that alleged Credence Resource Management violates the Fair Debt Collection Practices Act (FDCPA).
 The case alleged the defendant sent the Queens County woman a collection notice over a supposed time-barred cell phone debt that was past its four-year statute of limitations.
 As a result, the lawsuits say the act was deceptive and meant to induce the plaintiff into payment in the hopes that she was not aware the debt in question was time-barred and, therefore, could not be the subject of collection activities.

-Address: 17000 Dallas Pkwy STE 204
+Address: 17000 Dallas Pkwy STE 204 Dallas, TX 75248-1940 Phone: (855) 880-4792

 Key provisions of the FDCPA include:

-1. Prohibition of Harassment or Abuse: Debt collectors are prohibited from engaging in conduct that harasses, oppresses, or abuses consumers.
+Prohibition of Harassment or Abuse: Debt collectors are prohibited from engaging in conduct that harasses, oppresses, or abuses consumers.
 This includes tactics such as making excessive phone calls, using profane language, or making threats of violence.

-2. False or Misleading Representations: Debt collectors are prohibited from making false or misleading statements when attempting to collect a debt.
+False or Misleading Representations: Debt collectors are prohibited from making false or misleading statements when attempting to collect a debt.
 They must accurately represent the amount owed, the consequences of non-payment, and their identity as debt collectors.

-3. Validation of Debts: Upon request, debt collectors must provide consumers with validation of the debt, including information about the original creditor and the amount owed.
+Validation of Debts: Upon request, debt collectors must provide consumers with validation of the debt, including information about the original creditor and the amount owed.
 They must cease collection efforts until the debt is validated.

-4. Disclosure of Debt Information: Debt collectors are restricted in their ability to disclose information about a consumer’s debt to third parties.
+Disclosure of Debt Information: Debt collectors are restricted in their ability to disclose information about a consumer’s debt to third parties.
 They may only contact third parties to obtain location information about the consumer, and they must identify themselves truthfully.

-5. Prohibition of Unfair Practices: Debt collectors are prohibited from engaging in unfair practices when attempting to collect a debt.
+Prohibition of Unfair Practices: Debt collectors are prohibited from engaging in unfair practices when attempting to collect a debt.
 This includes attempting to collect fees or charges not authorized by the original agreement, depositing post-dated checks prematurely, and contacting consumers at inconvenient times.

-6. Notification of Consumer Rights: Debt collectors must inform consumers of their rights under the FDCPA, including the right to dispute the debt and request validation.
+Notification of Consumer Rights: Debt collectors must inform consumers of their rights under the FDCPA, including the right to dispute the debt and request validation.
 They must also provide consumers with information about how to assert their rights.

-7. Restrictions on Location of Contact: Debt collectors are generally prohibited from contacting consumers at their place of employment if they know or have reason to know that such communication is inconvenient.
+Restrictions on Location of Contact: Debt collectors are generally prohibited from contacting consumers at their place of employment if they know or have reason to know that such communication is inconvenient.

 The FDCPA applies only to third-party debt collectors, not to creditors collecting their own debts.
 It covers personal, family, and household debts, including credit card debt, medical debt, and mortgage debt, among others.